FFFFaaatte/financial_math_project/README.md

 ## Note
 Please note that the simulation results and performance of the models may vary depending on the data used for simulation and the specific configurations of the models.

-## License
-Feel free to explore the code and experiment with different settings to gain a deeper understanding of article hedging and the application of machine learning models in finance.

-Happy coding! 🚀